Are you feeling blah? Stuck in a rut? In a bit of a funk? It happens to all of us from time to time. Here's what I do when I feel blah.

-Last week, I was experiencing a case of the “blahs.”
-I wasn’t truly sad or upset about anything, just feeling a little off…stuck in a rut…in a bit of a funk…sort of “meh” and unmotivated.
+Last week, I was experiencing a case of the “blahs."
+I wasn't depressed or upset about anything, just feeling a little off…sort of unmotivated.

 - Have I been getting enough sleep?

 Many times focusing on those things clears up my blah mood right away; but if I answer "yes" to those questions and I’m still feeling blah, then there are other things I like to try.

 I thought I would share those things in case anyone out there is battling a case of the blahs themselves.

 (I want to be clear that the "blahs" I'm referring to are not the same thing as depression.
 I’m simply sharing the things that help me when I'm not feeling 100% like my best self, and my suggestions should in no way be taken as medical advice.
 I doubt anyone with any sort of medical background would prescribe the Real Housewives.) :)

 Things to Try When You Feel A Little Blah